10 Things Women Should Know About Their Heart

 It’s important to know your heart disease risk factors.
 Are you obese or overweight, a smoker, or physically inactive?
 Do you have diabetes, high cholesterol, or high blood pressure?
 Each one is a risk factor.
 About three of four women age 40 or older have at least one heart disease risk factor.
 Each additional risk factor significantly increases your overall risk.
 Talk with your doctor about how to defuse each one.

 Hormones can influence heart health risk factors.
 Naturally occurring estrogen provides some protection against heart disease in premenopausal women.
 This protection decreases after menopause when women lose estrogen and their heart disease risk increases.
-In addition, the hormones in birth control pills may play a role in heart disease risk.
+In addition, the hormones in birth control pills and other forms of contraception may play a role in heart disease risk.
 Taking birth control pills may increase heart disease risk in women who smoke, are older than 35 years, or who have other risk factors for heart disease.
 In healthy women who do not smoke and have no other heart disease risk factors, birth control pills are generally safe.

 Your family health history matters.
 Your heart disease risk goes up if a close male relative had heart disease before age 55 or if a close female relative had heart disease before age 65.
 A family history affects the genetic risk you might have inherited and the diet and lifestyle habits you grew up with.
 You can’t control your genes, but you can cook family favorites in heart-healthy ways or get active with your family.